VortexAcherontic/MicroOS/selinux.md

 On this page you'll finde several issues which come up by MicroOS using a rather default SELinux policity set.

 ## Proton/Wine and SELinux
-There is currently a wierd sittuation where some games randomly not work no matter if they are rated Platinum or SteamDeck verified on SteamDB or Steam.
+There is currently a wierd situation where some games randomly not work no matter if they are rated Platinum or SteamDeck verified on SteamDB or Steam.
 This is due to a default SELinux configuiration of MicroOS.
-In order to fixy this try running: `sudo setsebool -P selinuxuser_execmod 1` in a terminal
+In order to fix this try running: `sudo setsebool -P selinuxuser_execmod 1` in a terminal and see if your game now runs as expected.

-If your games now run successfully you want this change to be permanent:
+If you want this change to be permanent do the following:

 1) Open terminal
 2) `sudo tranactional-update -c shell`